Strong Reasons For Hiring A Financial Advisor Or Investment Manager

 • Advanced tax-saving strategies like tax-loss harvesting and asset location

-After three years of letting a robo-advisor manage your money, you might decide you've learned enough about portfolio construction to just create your own portfolio.
+After three years you might decide you've learned enough about portfolio construction to just create your own portfolio.
 During this three-year period, hopefully, your portfolio will have gained in value as well.

-There's no better way to learn than to learn by doing with the initial help of a coach.
-Once you've learned the fundamentals of investing, you can go work out yourself.
+There's no better way to learn than getting the initial help of a coach.
+Once you've learned the fundamentals of investing, you can take the reins yourself.
+Definitely check out the free tools in the Empower Personal Dashboard to take better control of your money.

 7) You want to gain access to special deal flow.